The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/skills-overview.md

 # Utility Abilities (oGCDs)

-These are oGCDs that don’t deal damage, so they aren’t necessarily used on cooldown.
-Instead, they are used more when specifically needed.
+These are oGCDs which don’t deal damage, so they aren’t necessarily used on cooldown.
+Instead, they are used when specifically needed.

 ![ShadeShift](https://xivapi.com/i/000000/000607_hr1.png)\
 **Shade Shift**